 Personal Income Levels Trends and Projections

-Below, I will discuss whether industrial production is currently in a trend, when the last confirmed trend was and what that says about projecting the next data point to be released.
+Below, I will discuss whether personal income levels is currently in a trend, when the last confirmed trend was and what that says about projecting the next data point to be released.

 Personal Income Levels Trend Analysis